Barbecue Fajitas with Avocado Salsa

 Mix together the lime juice and coriander and add to the meat, turning well to coat.

 Refrigerate for at least 15 minutes or overnight if possible

 While the meat is marinating, thinly slice the capsicums and onion and set aside.
 Prepare the salsa by mixing together all the ingredients.
 Refrigerate until required.

-Fry the meat quickly on the barbecue plate or in a pan with a dash of oil.
+Fry the meat quickly over a hight heat on the barbecue plate or in a pan with a dash of oil.
 Remove from the heat and keep warm.

 Add another dash of oil and toss the sliced onions and capsicums, turning them until tender.
 Add any juices from the resting meat.

 Place some of the cooked capsicums and onions on a tortilla, add a pile of spiced meat and a good dollop of salsa.

 Roll up the tortilla and enjoy with a fresh seasonal salad.

 Percentage daily intakes are based on an average adult diet of 8700 kJ (2100 kilocalories).More info